rcalandrelli/HiCtool/tutorial/normalization-matrix-balancing.md

 ## 1. Running HiFive functions

 We resort to the HiFive package in order to generate the global observed contact matrix (intra- and inter-chromosomal contact maps all together to form a single, global contact matrix).
-HiFive allows to remove spurious ligation products, as well as PCR duplicates and non-informative reads.
+HiFive allows to remove spurious ligation products, as well as PCR duplicates and non-informative reads before generating the contact matrix.

-The Python script [HiCtool_hifive.py](/scripts/HiCtool_hifive.py) is used to run all the three steps needed in order to obtain the observed contact data, whose outputs are ``.hdf5`` files:
+The Python script [HiCtool_hifive.py](/scripts/HiCtool_hifive.py) is used to run all the three steps needed in order to generate the observed contact data:

 - Creating the Fend object.
 - Creating the HiCData object from a Fend object and mapped data in bam format.
 At this step spurious ligation products (paired-reads whose total distance to their respective restriction sites exceeds 500 bp) are removed.
 In addition, PCR duplicates are removed and reads with ends mapping to the same fragment and reads with ends mapping to adjacent fragments on opposite strands are also excluded, to consider the possibility of incomplete restriction enzyme digestion and fragment circularization.